UmamiAppearance/contodo/README.md

 ```

 ## Builds
-Builds can be find them in the directory dist ([github:dist](https://github.com/UmamiAppearance/contodo/tree/main/dist)).
+Builds can be found in the directory dist ([github:dist](https://github.com/UmamiAppearance/contodo/tree/main/dist)).

 If you want to build your own copy run:
 ```sh